Professional Achievement Grant Terms and Conditions

 Students must send all required forms to their assigned Academic Advisor for verification at least seven days prior to the start of classes for each applicable 12 month period.

-Rasmussen College provides the Professional Achievement Grant in conjunction with the funding provided by the Employer.
-The Employer must supply a qualified tuition payment for their students to be eligible for the Rasmussen College PAG match.
+Rasmussen University provides the Professional Achievement Grant in conjunction with the funding provided by the Employer.
+The Employer must supply a qualified tuition payment for their students to be eligible for the Rasmussen University PAG match.
 Failure of the Employer or student to supply any required payment may result in loss of PAG benefits for the grant recipient.

 Documentation required for the Professional Achievement Grant: